maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

   <figcaption>Motor placement</figcaption>
 </figure>

-We initially took the wrong measurements so the motors were too high for our stage but with quick thinking we were able to add some parts to raise our stage higher.
+We initially took the wrong measurements so the motors were too high for our stage but with quick thinking, we were able to add some parts to raise our stage higher.

 <figure> <center>
   <img src="./../../img/mod09/patin.jpg" alt="logo text" width="80%" />